Chapter 13 and Chapter 7 Comparison

 Do not believe the myths spread by creditors or misleading information from friends and relatives who do not understand how bankruptcy works.
 Talk to an experienced bankruptcy lawyer and learn whether Chapter 7 or Chapter 13 is the best way to deal with your specific situation.

-To schedule a free consultation, contact us today at (404) 685-8800 or by e-mail.
-We have convenient office locations in Atlanta, Cumming, Dallas and Douglasville, with evening and weekend appointments available.
+To schedule a free consultation, contact us today at (678) 915-2634 or by e-mail.
+Jamie accepting cases from Atlanta, Cumming, Dallas and Douglasville and surrounding areas.